areaDetector/ADAndor/docs/ADAndor/andorDoc.rst

 .. cssclass:: table-bordered table-striped table-hover
 .. flat-table::
   :header-rows: 2
-  :widths: 5 5 5 70 5 5 5
+  :widths: 70 10 10 10

   * -
     -
     - Parameter Definitions in shamrock.cpp and EPICS Record Definitions in shamrock.template
-  * - Parameter index variable
-    - asyn interface
-    - Access
-    - Description
+  * - Description
     - drvInfo string
     - EPICS record name
     - EPICS record type
-  * - SRGrating
-    - asynInt32
-    - R/W
-    - Selects the grating to use
+  * - Selects the grating to use
     - SR_GRATING
     - Grating, Grating_RBV
     - mbbo, mbbi
-  * - SRGratingExists
-    - asynInt32
-    - R/O
-    - Flag indicating if a grating is present
+  * - Flag indicating if a grating is present
     - SR_GRATING_EXISTS
     - GratingExists[N], N=1-3
     - bi
-  * - SRWavelength
-    - asynFloat64
-    - R/W
-    - Selects the central wavelength
+  * - Selects the central wavelength
     - SR_WAVELENGTH
     - Wavelength, Wavelength_RBV
     - ao, ai
-  * - SRMinWavelength
-    - asynFloat64
-    - R/O
-    - The minimum wavelength of the current configuration (ADDR=0) or the minimum wavelength of grating N (N=1-3)
+  * - The minimum wavelength of the current configuration (ADDR=0) or the minimum wavelength of grating N (N=1-3)
     - SR_MIN_WAVELENGTH
     - MinWavelength, MinWavelength[N], N=1-3
     - ai
-  * - SRMaxWavelength
-    - asynFloat64
-    - R/O
-    - The maximum wavelength of the current configuration or the maximum wavelength of grating N (N=1-3)
+  * - The maximum wavelength of the current configuration or the maximum wavelength of grating N (N=1-3)
     - SR_MAX_WAVELENGTH
     - MaxWavelength, MaxWavelength[N], N=1-3
     - ai
-  * - SRSlitSize
-    - asynFloat64
-    - R/W
-    - The size of slit N, N=1-4.
-The slits are numbered as follows: |br|
+  * - The size of slit N, N=1-4.
+The slits are numbered as follows:
-      1. Input slit side |br|
+      1. Input slit side
-      2. Input slit direct |br|
+      2. Input slit direct
-      3. Output slit side |br|
+      3. Output slit side
-      4. Output slit direct |br|
+      4. Output slit direct
     - SR_SLIT_SIZE
     - SlitSize[N], N=1-4, SlitSize[N]_RBV
     - ao, ai
-  * - SRSlitExists
-    - asynInt32
-    - R/O
-    - Flag indicating if a slit is present
+  * - Flag indicating if a slit is present
     - SR_SLIT_EXISTS
     - SlitExists[N], N=1-4
     - bi
-  * - SRCalibration
-    - asynFloat32Array
-    - R/O
-    - Array containing the wavelength calibration of each X pixel of the detector in nm.
+  * - Array containing the wavelength calibration of each X pixel of the detector in nm.
     - SR_CALIBRATION
     - Calibration
     - bi